miss-nova/alarmo-nyan-cat/README.md

-# Alarmo Nyan Cat Animation USB Payload
+# Alarmo Nyan Cat Animation Payload
-This is a simple payload, which can be booted over USB, displaying an animation of nyan cat.
+This is a simple payload, which can be booted over USB (or other methods of your choosing), displaying an animation of nyan cat.

 ## Usage
 - Download the latest release or build from source.